AbdallahYettou/ML-Mini-project-uncover-browsing-patterns/repport.md

 Each line represents one user session with comma-separated page paths, ready for use with association rule mining algorithms.

----

-## **5. Usage with Association Rule Mining**

-The output file `perproccing.csv` is directly compatible with:

-- **Apriori algorithm** — to find frequent itemsets of co-visited pages
-- **FP-Growth algorithm** — for efficient frequent pattern mining
-- **Sequential pattern mining** — to discover common navigation sequences

-These algorithms can reveal insights such as:
-- Pages that are frequently visited together
-- Common navigation paths through the website
-- Potential candidates for link recommendations

----

 ## **6. Conclusion**